Synthetixio/synthetix/docs/contracts/Depot.md

 ### `priceStalePeriod`

-It is assumed the known price is out of date if older than this.
+It is assumed the known price is out of date if it is older than this.
 Initialised to 3 hours.

 **Type:** `uint public`